FirstGit178/SoC_Lab_Week6/index.md

 tags: fpga vga verilog
 categories: demo
 ---

-(Add a short welcome message or introduction here.
-Aim to get the viewer interested in what follows!
-Guideline: 1 or 2 sentences.CHECKED)
 # *The TV Screen LIES....!!!!*
 Okay maybe “lies” is a bit dramatic.
 But the screen does fool our brains.
 What we see as a complete, stable image is really the result of thousands or millions of pixels whose red, green, and blue sub-pixels change intensity every frame.
 As these rapid changes play out across the screen, our brains blend them into smooth motion and solid colors.